 § 180.600 How do suspension and debarment actions start?

-When Federal agency officials receive information from any source concerning a cause for suspension or debarment, they will promptly report it and the agency will investigate.
+When Federal agency officials receive information from any source concerning a cause for suspension or debarment, they will promptly report it, and the agency will investigate.
 The officials refer the question of whether to suspend or debar you to their suspending or debarring official for consideration, if appropriate.

 § 180.605 How does suspension differ from debarment?

-Suspension differs from debarment in that—
+Suspension differs from debarment in that: